Diver trim: Surface trim

 The position of the diver's centre of gravity is determined by the distribution of weight, which is in most cases determined by the actual equipment in use.
 Trim of the centre of gravity is usually achieved by selection of cylinder material and positioning of main ballast weights and trim weights.
 Aluminium cylinders are generally less negatively buoyant than steel cylinders of equivalent capacity, and high pressure cylinders more negative than low pressure cylinders of the same material.

 Similarly, much of the diver's buoyancy is determined by the equipment in use, particularly the buoyancy compensator, which can significantly influence centre of buoyancy shifts as it is inflated and deflated.

 Stable trim implies that the centre of buoyancy is directly above the centre of gravity.
 Any horizontal offset will generate a moment which will rotate the diver until the equilibrium condition is restored.

 Several cases are possible for an upright diver at the surface.
 This attitude is stable only when the centre of buoyancy is nearer the head then the centre of gravity, and on the same vertical line.
 Otherwise the diver will tend to rotate forwards or backwards until the centre of buoyancy is directly above the centre of gravity.

 In almost all cases the centre of buoyancy is nearer the head than the centre of gravity, and buoyancy compensators are all designed to provide this as the default condition, as an inverted diver floating at the surface is at risk of drowning.
 This can happen if a large volume of gas fills the legs of a dry suit.

-The lateral offset of centre of buoyancy from centre of gravity is generally insignificant unless the diver has been weighted asymmetrically between the sides, which is unusual, and seldom intentional, though it can occur when weights are ditched or lost from one side only, or a loose weight belt shifts.
+The lateral offset of centre of buoyancy from centre of gravity is generally insignificant unless the diver has been weighted asymmetrically between the sides, which is unusual, and seldom intentional, though it can occur when weights are ditched or lost from one side only, a loose weight belt shifts, or a large amount of gas from a sling cylinder has been used.
+With a sidemount rebreather there can be a noticeable cyclic shift of buoyancy during the breathing cycle, as the counterlung is offset to the side from the diver's lungs.